 Revenue and costs for fixed price service contracts such as customized software contracts are recognized by reference to the stage of completion when the outcome of the transaction can be reliably estimated.
 The Group in principle adopts the percentage of completion method based on costs incurred to date as a percentage of total estimated project costs.
 When milestones are defined at contract inception, revenue is recognized based on completion of the contractual milestones.

-- (6) Other significant principles for the preparation of consolidated financial statements - (a) Consumption taxes the consolidated tax return system is applied in the preparation of consolidated financial statements.
+- (6) Other significant principles for the preparation of consolidated financial statements - (a) Consumption taxes

 The tax exclusion method is applied in the preparation of consolidated financial statements.